 "I assure you, they could not."
 Severus snapped.
-"Not that I care – the more students are afraid of me, the less I have to deal with-"
+"Not that it is a matter of concern to me, as the more students are afraid of me, the less I have to deal with-"

 Severus could read people well.
 He always had been able to.
 A trait of a child with an abusive father, he supposed.
 He had learned at a young age to tell how much his father had had to drink, or what he was thinking.
 Now, Severus had very good Legilimency skills, and could probe into people's minds at will.
-He did not usually bother to look into his students' minds though – there was not enough in there to look through.
+He did not usually bother to look into his students' minds though, as there was usually not enough there to look through.

-He was well aware of the jokes surrounding those moments.
-The remarks were never too loud, though, for the student did not want Severus to hear.
-Nevertheless, he always did – he had very sharp ears.
-He was equally as aware of the jokes about his greasy hair, but those jokes never bothered him.
-If "slimy git" were the worst thing he was ever called, he would be much luckier than most.
+Since Potter had likely seen it fit to share his memories with his fellow Gryffindors, Severus was anticipating humiliating remarks from students who thought he was out of earshot.
+Students often mocked him, thinking he could not hear them.
+Nevertheless, he always did, as he had very sharp ears.
+He was very aware of the jokes about his greasy hair, but those jokes, like any other joke made by a student, never bothered him.
+If "slimy git" was the worst thing he was ever called, he would be much luckier than most.

 The doors of the Great Hall burst open again.
 Hagrid, the half giant, was leading in a bunch of first-years.
 Tiny and scared to death, usually in brand-new robes, the first-years were all the same.